flybywiresim/website/posts/welcome_to_notams-2021-05-12.md

 * Featured videos from FlyByWire Simulations or our partners.
 * Any exciting information we want to share.

-We aim to keep the structures of each NOTAM similar so that you can easily find the information you are looking or are interested in quickly.
+We aim to keep the structures of each NOTAM similar so that you can easily find the information you are looking for or are interested in quickly.

 ***